 - Taco Seasoning - any type of taco seasoning mix will work, or try our Homemade Taco Seasoning recipe.

 - Guacamole - you can make your own Homemade Guacamole, or purchase from the store.
-It’s best if it has been refrigerated because it will hold up a little more firmly.
+It’s best to refrigerate it because it will hold up a little more firmly.

 - Sour Cream - lite or full fat will work.